-Frequently Asked Questions By Parents & Family
+Frequently Asked Questions for Parents & Family

 Yes, the college provides approximately 50 scholarships totaling more than $70,000 to deserving students each year.
 Some of the scholarships are available to all students with good academic standing, while others are tied to specific academic programs.
+View all UC Blue Ash scholarship opportunities.

 Students should meet with their academic advisor at least once a semester.
 Our advisors work with our students to create an academic plan based on the student’s goals and helps them set up their course schedule each semester to stay on track with those goals.
+Visit our Academic Advising webpage for more details.

 Technically, once your "child" begins college, he or she is considered an adult.
 That means that all expectations for adult behavior come into play.
 Your son/daughter will be expected to come to each class on time (if not early), and come to class prepared (i.e. having done the reading for the day; prepared any questions about the reading he/she has; has his/her notebook and writing utensil, book, and/or electronic device for taking notes; is sufficiently awake to pay attention and interact with the class).
 He/she is expected to ask questions if there is any misunderstanding of material - this can be done in class, during office hours, through a separate appointment with the professor, through e-mail, by phone, etc. Your son/daughter is also now responsible for keeping track of deadlines and exam dates, and making sure all work is done on time; he or she is now in charge of their own time management.